amir-jafari/SOM/presentation/Readme.md

 ## Watch the Video

-Click on the image below to watch the presentation:
+Click on the link below to watch the presentation:

 [Watch the Presentation](https://drive.google.com/file/d/1wQn3S0nXHNmjPFVIGUN4vDNzzpYrdkCm/view?usp=sharing)